 Project Background & the Hearing Process

-Important update on regulatory oversight of the Trans Mountain Expansion project
+Update on the Trans Mountain Expansion Project

 On December 16, 2013, Trans Mountain submitted an application [Folder 2392873] to the National Energy Board (NEB) for the Trans Mountain Expansion project (the Project).